SingleThread

 SingleThread is a farm, restaurant, and inn, located in Healdsburg, California.

 Farm, restaurant, and inn

 In 2014, Kyle and Katina Connaughton bought property in Sonoma County, California for a five-acre farm, restaurant, and inn located in downtown Healdsburg.
 They worked over two years to cultivate the farm's vegetables and flowers, olive trees, fruit orchards, beehives, chickens, and cattle.
 They prepared the inn and developed a menu for the restaurant, opening in December 2016 as SingleThread.

 The menu at SingleThread combines Japanese influences with farm-to-table ingredients.
 The dinner menu features 11 courses, with vegetarian, pescatarian, and omnivore options and dishes changing each night.

-Eater named SingleThread one of the most beautiful restaurants of 2016, and the restaurant's design won a James Beard Award in 2017.
-It was designed by AvroKO.